Love using GitHub for sharing code? Easily embed GitHub code inside a document as an iframe in 5 simple steps! Read on…

 On GitHub, you can create well-maintained docs using GitHub pages and Wiki features.
 GitHub pages let you convert your GitHub repositories and documents into a visually appealing website to showcase your portfolio, documentation, or your projects easily.

-Embed GitHub code With Bit Documents as an iframe
+Use Bit Documents To Embed GitHub code as an iframe

 Bit allows teams to create workplace documents like- project proposals, process documentation, training documents, how-to guides, competitive research, sales decks, company policies, media kits, fact sheets, case studies, e-books, etc. If you want to send these documents to external partners, clients, customers or prospects, you can even track them to get intelligent engagement insights.